techmaida/techmaida.github.io/_posts/2023-02-05-using-and-understand-openshift-basics.md

 ![oc new-app help](/assets/img/using-and-understanding-openshift-basics/oc-new-app-h.png){:style="display:block; margin-left:auto; margin-right:auto"}

-There are inumerous ways to use the `oc new-app` command in order to perform the s2i process.
+There are numerous ways to use the `oc new-app` command in order to perform the s2i process.
 The way that we are using represents the following:

 ```
 oc new-app <imagestream>~<git-repo-url> -n <namespace>
 ```

-The `oc new-app` command downloads the source code from the git repo, determines the application's runtime and assembles the image stream provided with the source code to generate the image.
+The `oc new-app` command downloads the source code from the git repo, determines the application's runtime, and assembles the image stream provided with the source code to generate the image.
 The generated image is written inside the namespace provided.
-Using this approach the application's image stream apply the *latest* tag on the image.
+Using this approach the application's image stream applies the *latest* tag on the image.
 This method is really useful when the git repo used is public.

 There are some typical situations when using `oc new-app`, they are:
 * If the image stream is omitted the oc client determines the image stream to be used